 In April 2021, the property was put up for sale by the owner.

-Furthermore, the family would like to property to be bought by a fan of the comedy legend.
+Furthermore, the family would like the property to be bought by a fan of the comedy legend.

 Visitors travel from around the world to see the three-bedroom terraced property, including two visits from Stan’s daughter, Lois, from America.

-Stan died in in 1965 aged 74 and his ashes interred at Los Angeles cemetery.
+Stan died in 1965 aged 74 and his ashes interred at Los Angeles cemetery.